Castelvill/Color-And-Conquer/readme.txt

 Multiplayer game 'Color and Conquer' made by Mateusz Matkowski and Marek Nowak.

+C++ library 'Allegro5' is required to compile the code.

 To compile project run 'make' command.

 To play the game go to the 'bin' folder, run './server' and then './client'.